Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - unconfirmed
     source-id: lore-neural-spread-unconfirmed
 -->
-- Many believe the infection alters behavior once it reaches the brain—but no one survives long enough to prove it.
+- Many believe the infection alters behavior once it reaches the brain, but no one survives long enough to prove it.
 <!-- /show-if -->

 <!-- show-if
     discovery: neural-spread
     state: discovered
-    confidence: 96
+    confidence: 75
     unlocks: []
     tags:
         - origin